parkashay/nextjs-graphql-starter/README.md

 - Add your api url in the .env file.
 - generate your graphql schema with command `pnpm run codegen` or `npm run codegen` or `yarn codegen`
 - generated code will be in the /src/generated directory in graphql.ts file
-- use the providers directory to define your functions to make api calls
+- use the /lib/providers directory to define your functions to make api calls